Projektlabor-Rheine/Face-Shield/README.md

 Feel free to download and cut theese on your own Laser cutter. <br>
 **We would be pleased to be named as authors in case of further use.**
-**Please do not use in any commercial applications** he face shield is not a complete protection against the SARS-CoV-2 virus.
+**Please do not use in any commercial applications** The face shield is not a complete protection against the SARS-CoV-2 virus.
 However, it reduces the risk of infection.
 The system is not certified.

 ![Faceshield](bilder/Instruktionen/20200420_193050_comp.jpg)